ThomasRohde/publish-confluence/README.md

 - `{{{scripts}}}`: Expands to `<script>` tags for all attached JavaScript files.
 Remember to use triple braces to avoid HTML escaping.
 - `{{{styles}}}`: Expands to `<link>` tags for all attached CSS files.
 Remember to use triple braces to avoid HTML escaping.

+### Markdown Support

+When using templates with a `.md` extension, the content is automatically processed from Markdown into Confluence-compatible XHTML:

+- **GitHub Flavored Markdown** syntax is supported (tables, code blocks, task lists, etc.)
+- Markdown formatting is converted to appropriate Confluence XHTML
+- Handlebars expressions (like `{{pageTitle}}`) are preserved during markdown processing
+- You can mix markdown with Confluence macro helpers (e.g., `{{#confluence-panel}}` within your markdown)

 ## Supported Macro Helpers